These are films with no identifiable librarians and/or archivists, although they mention librarians and/or have scenes set in libraries.

 Details: Dir.
 Alex Israel.
 Perf.
 Carson Meyer, Noah Centineo, Bianca A. Santos, Jackson White.
 Distributed by Alex Israel, 2017.

 Synopsis: This film focuses on the “life-changing adventures” of four teenagers housesitting Keanu Reeve’s house in Malibu.
-In one short scene, the white female lead, Penny (Carson Meyer), uses Google (and keywords!) to research a lifeguard.
+In one short scene, Penny (Carson Meyer), uses Google (and keywords!) to research a lifeguard.

 Related post: ‘SPF-18’ and search tips